 The market is already moving in this direction.
 Analysts estimate that electronic and smart overload relays account for more than half of the global overload relay segment and are growing faster than traditional thermal units.
 For new MCCs, large retrofits, and mission-critical assets in sectors such as power generation, oil and gas, and large-scale manufacturing, electronic overloads are increasingly the default choice rather than a premium option.

-Tags: overload relay motor protection industrial control thermal overload electronic overload relays
+Tags: overload relay motor protection industrial motor control thermal and electronic overload relays trip class selection motor overload fault prevention

 RECENT POSTS: